sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

   <img width="700" height="400" src="/gophercon-2019/go-module-proxy-life-of-a-query-15.png">
 </p>

 Each of these modules relies on C, but at a different version.
-“A” requires at least version 1.5 and “B” requires at least version 1.6.
+"A" requires at least version 1.5 and "B" requires at least version 1.6.

 C has also published another, newer version.
 1.7